daddevv/TypingTowers/README.md

 - Defeat enemies by typing their associated words or letters
 - Real-time score and combo multiplier display
 - Particle effects and visual feedback for correct keystrokes
+- The level completion screen features Continue (Enter) and Back (Esc) buttons for seamless navigation through levels and worlds.
+  - **Keyboard shortcuts for Continue (Enter) and Back (Esc) are now handled via the centralized InputSystem, which updates gameState.**
 - Dynamic difficulty scaling (spawn rate, speed, word complexity)
 - Level and world progression system with unlockable content
   - **World selection menu now displays worlds based on `gameState.curriculum.worldConfig` and `gameState.progression.unlockedWorlds`.**